ditekshen/is-wos/README.md

 - AgentTesla is the most used information stealer.
 - Operators utilize samples from different information stealer families.
 - Some operators shift to utilize new keyloggers such as __M00nD3v__ and __MassLogger__.
 These are highlighted under the 'The Shifters' correlation.
-- Actor abuse Gmail for SMTP exfiltration, which provides interesting correlations as demonestrated in the "Gmail Abuse" correlation.
+- Actors abuse Gmail for SMTP exfiltration, which provides interesting correlations as demonestrated in the "Gmail Abuse" correlation.
 - Operators share passwords across multiple samples, families, and exfiltration accounts.
 - Most abused network for exfiltration is PDR (AS394695).
 HawkEye samples seem to favor NameCheap, Inc. (AS22612), which happens to be the second most abused network.
 - Although plaintext SMTP was used for the majority of exfiltration across the families, almost all families used SMTPS for encrypted exfiltration.